misterpaul/NexposePerlScripts/GroupMaker/README.txt

     You can edit the description before and after the parenthesis however you want.
 Just don't touch what is between the parenthesis, unless you want to mess up your group definitions!

+RECOMMENDATIONS
+    *   Keep your logic simple.
+For complex groups, build simple groups, then build groups of those groups.
+That way, you can check the intermediate groups to see that they are what you expect.

+    *   Look out for groups with 0 members.
+There may have been an error when rebuilding the group.

+    *   Rebuilding

+        - Set up a schedule (eg cron) to run --rebuild nightly or a few times a day.
+        - Always run --rotate when you run --rebuild
+        - Monitor your logs Search for "ERROR".
+Better yet, ship the logs to a monitoring tool that will alert if it sees ERROR.

 CAVEATS
     The script has not been tested on a system with only 1 existing asset